edofic/ggrc-core/README.md

 `docker-compose` will manage the containers for you.
 If you want to reuse old container use

     docker-compose --no-recreate

-If you want to use pure docker use the following run command

-    docker run -d --name ggrc -p 8080:8080 --privileged -v `pwd`:/vagrant edofic/ggrc-core /sbin/my_init

 ### Launching gGRC as Stand-alone Flask